kmandalas/webclient-showcase/README.md

 In order to observe those benefits, however, you need to have some latency (including a mix of slow and unpredictable network I/O).
 That is where the reactive stack begins to show its strengths, and the differences can be dramatic [[3]](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux-performance).

-Some interesting load testing and comparison results are presented at [Spring Boot performance battle: blocking vs non-blocking vs reactive](https://medium.com/@filia.aleks/microservice-performance-battle-spring-mvc-vs-webflux-80d39fd81bf0).
+Some interesting load testing and comparison results are presented at [[4]](https://medium.com/@filia.aleks/microservice-performance-battle-spring-mvc-vs-webflux-80d39fd81bf0).
 The conclusion is that Spring Webflux with WebClient and Apache clients "win" in all cases.
 The most significant difference (4 times faster than blocking Servlet) comes when underlying service is slow (500ms).
 It's 15–20% faster then non-blocking Servlet with `CompetableFuture`.
 Also, it does not create a lot of threads comparing with Servlet (20 vs 220).